Like a bad cup of coffee, points devaluations from your favorite airline, hotel, credit card or coffee chain leave a bad taste in your mouth.

 These cards allow you to earn points which can be moved to a variety of loyalty programs, while sitting safely in the ‘bank’, rather than stuck in one program, subject to devaluation.

 I’ve remained a die hard Chase Sapphire Reserve fan, specifically because I can get 1.5 cents of value (100,000 points equals $1500, etc) on virtually any paid travel purchase I want, regardless of dates or availability.
 If it’s bookable with cash, it’s bookable with my points to cover all, or some of the purchase.
+The same now applies for Airbnb.

 But airlines aren’t stupid, devalue too much and people stop playing.
 That would mean banks not paying them for points transfers (because no one transfers points there any longer) and that would be bad for business.